cfengine/documentation/reference/functions.markdown

 cached.
 That cached result will be re-used for other identical function occurrences.

-Function caching can be disabled by setting `cache_system_functions` in body common control to `false`.
+Function caching can be globally disabled by setting `cache_system_functions` in body common control to `false` or locally for a specific promise by using `ifelapsed => "0"` in the [action body][Promise Types and Attributes#ifelapsed] of the promise.

 ## Function Skipping